MichelMoriniaux/BigPowerBox/Drivers/BigPowerSwitchServer/README.md

 The server driver is started when the first client connects.
 The server connects to the hardware via a USB serial port, retrieves the board description and populates the internal data structures.
 The client polling and hardware polling are decoupled for performance reasons.
 Once connected the hardware driver starts a polling thread that polls the hardware ( status command ) every ***UPDATEINTERVAL*** seconds ( 2 in the Release version) and updates the internal data structures.
 When a client requests a port value or status the hardware driver responds with the value stored in the data structure.
 When a client wants to update a switch the command is directly forwarded to the hardware.
 So in short *Read* operations are asynchronous and *Write* oprations are synchronous.
 The server maintains a list of clients and shuts down once all clients have disconnected.
+You can now configure the PWM ports into 4 modes:
+- 0: normal PWM mode
+- 1: on/off mode this requires a connect/deconnect in N.i.n.a. for the UI to update
+- 2: dew heater mode, when the ambient temperature dips under the dewpoint the associated port will turn on to a preset value
+- 3: temperature control, this requires an additional temperature probe for the dew heater and will control the port according to a PID algorithm to set the temperature to dewpoint + configurable offset

 # Installing the driver
 Downlad the installer from the [realeases](https://github.com/MichelMoriniaux/BigPowerBox/releases) tab and run it, it should register the server and make the driver available in the ASCOM choser.